athomasq/athomasq.github.io/categories/memos/2023-01-series-a-metrics.md

 Unfortunately, it’s usually not possible to provide *direct* evidence of these characteristics.
 So investors have to rely on *proxy signals* aka pattern-matching.

-The most common proxy signal or pattern is something like this: **“1M ARR, growing 3x year-over-year, with efficient customer acquisition and strong retention”**.
+The most common proxy signal or pattern is something like this:

+*“1M ARR, growing 3x year-over-year, with efficient customer acquisition and strong retention.”*

 Why is this a useful signal?
 Because it’s very unlikely that a startup can exhibit all of these attributes unless they have the underlying characteristics (PMF-TAM-GTM) in place.
 And the reason for that is that *these attributes pull in opposite directions*.